The Harsh Reality of Brown Rice SyrupUpdated: September 06, 2017Healthy Living

-Many other sweeteners are much more nutritious and widely available.
-The best of these include coconut sugar, maple syrup, jaggery, date sugar, molasses, and raw honey.
+Many other sweeteners are much safer, nutritious and widely available.
+The best of these include coconut sugar, stevia leaf, maple syrup, jaggery, date sugar, molasses, and raw honey.
 Consuming one like BRS that contains dangerous contaminants, even if organic or once was a traditional food, in our already contaminated world doesn’t make any sense.

 What do you think about this information about rice syrup?
 Do you choose to avoid it?